AmEskandari/reproducibility-in-pytorch/README.md

 # PyTorch Reproducibility Test Suite

-This repository contains tests that demonstrate reproducibility challenges in PyTorch, as discussed in the blog post "Reproducibility in PyTorch: Myth or Reality?".
+This repository contains tests that demonstrate reproducibility challenges in PyTorch, specifically focused on cuDNN algorithms and GNN scatter operations.

 ## Table of Contents